ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 pip3 --version
 ```
 It should show: pip 9.0.1.
-If you want to upgrade pip3, run:
+If you want to upgrade pip3 (To install tensorflow 2.x later), run:
 ```
 pip3 install --upgrade pip
 ```